 - Point out the inappropriate behavior to Baby, and communicate in a few words why it’s not okay.

-- Try to get to the root of the problem by asking questions to figure out if Baby needs something she is not getting.
+- Try to get to the root of the problem by asking questions to figure out if Baby needs something they are not getting.

-- Always try to encourage Baby to use words to describe her feelings, because this helps her start to understand feelings – both her feelings, and others’, too.
+- Always try to encourage Baby to use words to describe their feelings, because this helps them start to understand feelings – both their feelings, and others’, too.

 If you’re ever concerned about your toddler’s impulsivity, don’t be afraid to talk to their pediatrician, because they can give you some advice specific to Baby.